MithunSrinivas28/Level-2-CL-CY-Report/README.md

 The `-sn` option is used to perform a **ping scan** (also known as a "no port scan").
 When you use this option, Nmap disables the default port scanning phase and instead focuses on **host discovery**.
 It checks whether the hosts on the network are up (alive) without probing their open ports.
 ![Pasted image 20241023180758](https://github.com/user-attachments/assets/81e38c11-ff09-464e-b7fc-c8122d0c62c6)

-Ping Scan (-sP): Discovers live hosts on a network by checking which IP addresses are active without scanning ports.

-Stealth Scan (-sS): Performs a SYN scan, which is faster and less likely to be detected by firewalls compared to a full connection scan.

-OS Detection (-O): Tries to determine the target’s operating system by analyzing network responses.

-Specific Port Scan (-p): Targets specific port(s) on the host instead of scanning all commonly used ports.

-Aggressive Scan (-A): Combines multiple scan types, including OS detection, version detection, script scanning, and traceroute.